Skip to main content

 Kirtan Panchal assists Jean Legere and her daughter Janice L‚ger as she is about to get her Covid-19 vaccine in Halifax on March 2

 Nova Scotians are encouraged to receive all recommended doses of COVID-19 vaccine to ensure maximum protection.
-You can book online or call 1-833-797-7772.
+If you or your child are currently eligible to receive a dose, you can book online or call 1-833-797-7772.

 Book a vaccination appointment